 The University of Saskatchewan has a range of English program options, including three- and four-year degrees and a minor in Canadian Literature.
 Information about these programs is available online in the Program Catalogue.

-For English undergraduate advising, including questions about courses and degree options, please contact the English Undergraduate Chair, Professor Ann Martin, at firstname.lastname@example.org.
-You can also contact the College of Arts & Science Undergraduate Student Office at email@example.com.
+For English undergraduate advising, including questions about degree options and—for Honours students and upper-year Majors—permissions to enrol in 400-level seminars (including ENG 496.3, our Career Internship course), please contact the English Undergraduate Chair, Professor Ann Martin, at email@example.com.
+You can also contact the College of Arts & Science Undergraduate Student Office at firstname.lastname@example.org.

-Students with an average of at least 70% at the end of the second year are eligible to apply for entry to Honours English, a four-year program that allows students to take 400-level seminar classes featuring in-depth critical discussions of literature.
-The Honours program is especially suitable for those who have a keen interest in literature or who intend to go on to further studies, either graduate work in English or studies in librarianship, education, publishing, journalism, etc. Honours students have access to our pioneering Career Internships class (ENG 496.3), which provides opportunities for experiential learning and active engagement with community organizations.
+Students with an average of at least 70% at the end of the second year are strongly encouraged to apply for entry to Honours English, a four-year program that enables students to take multiple 400-level seminar classes, which feature in-depth critical discussions of literature.
+The Honours program is especially suitable for those who have a keen interest in literature or who intend to go on to further studies, either graduate work in English or professionalization in fields such as librarianship, education, publishing, and journalism.
+Honours students as well as upper-year English Majors also have access to our pioneering Career Internships class (ENG 496.3), which provides opportunities for experiential learning and active engagement with community organizations through targeted job placements.